everstu/GPT3Tokenizer/README.md

 # GPT3Tokenizer for PHP

+### This package is forked from https://packagist.org/packages/gioni06/gpt3-tokenizer and changed to support php 7, thanks to the original author!

 This is a PHP port of the GPT-3 tokenizer.
 It is based on the [original Python implementation](https://huggingface.co/docs/transformers/model_doc/gpt2#transformers.GPT2Tokenizer) and the [Nodejs implementation](https://github.com/latitudegames/GPT-3-Encoder).

 GPT-2 and GPT-3 use a technique called byte pair encoding to convert text into a sequence of integers, which are then used as input for the model.